 A big hit with couples is the eclectic beachfront Wild Pasir Panjang which comes with the perk of catering to two guests at a time, a private beach, staff of two and a bar.
 You can check availability HERE

 There are several notable small restaurants on Pulau Tuba as well as roadside vendors.
 Based on my own experience it may depend on the day of the week or the time of day who is open and when, but rest assured you won’t go hungry.
 At the Pulau Tuba main jetty, across the ‘parking lot’ you will find #7 in the small row of shops.
 There are two restaurants (without visible names) located between Faridzuan Motel and Tuba Beach Resort, serving a selection of local Malay food and beverages.

 Across the island, just north of the bridge to Dayang Bunting is Mak Cik Saariah’s Restaurant and she serves a not-to-be-missed Mee Udon.
 A bit farther up the road you will find another local favorite whose specialty is Sup Bihun Ayam.
 Follow that road all the way to the waterfront and Pulau Tuba’s new hawker’s area, Tanjung Pandan Corner offers shade, a sea breeze and a selection of local Malaysian snacks and beverages.
+Also be on the lookout for Warung Pokok Asam in the Teluk Berembang area.
 Like I said, you won’t go hungry.
 And if you are spending the night, there is a good chance your hotel or guest house will be offering their own specialty dishes.

 Map of Pulau Tuba

 Here is a basic map created for the purpose of reference for this blog post.
 It by no means includes every Pulau Tuba shop, guest house or business.